Monetary Policy Explained: Incentives, Limits, and Real Economic Impact

 The impossibility of direct action on the real economy

 Why is monetary policy so often attributed powers it does not possess?
 Likely because two distinct dimensions are conflated: influencing versus executing.
+The mechanics of central bank decisions and their market transmission are detailed in our analysis of central bank decisions and rate cycles.
 A central bank influences general financial conditions; it does not execute concrete economic decisions.

 It does not instruct firms to invest in one sector rather than another.
 It does not impose technological choices.
-It does not select viable projects or deserving actors.
+It does not select viable projects or healthy companies.
+What it does shape is the broader financial environment — analyzed in our liquidity and financial conditions frameworkr deserving actors.
 The real economy remains a space of autonomous decisions, driven by individual expectations, specific constraints, and microeconomic rationalities that no central authority can program.

 This distance between the monetary sphere and productive activity is not a flaw to be corrected—it is an intrinsic feature of the system.
 Monetary policy always operates through mediation: it modifies an environment of constraints without ever becoming direct economic action.